Saquial-g/LibraryDB_REST_API/README.md

 4. Run the database structure migration:

 	php artisan migrate

+5. Install Node.js following the instructions from the website https://nodejs.org/en/download

 ## Usage

+#### API

-To start the server, run the following command:
+To start the REST API itself, run the following command:

 php artisan serve

 The server will start running at http://localhost:8000/.

+#### Webpage

+To deploy the webpage instead

 ### API Endpoints

 #### Create

-- URL: /library
+- URL: {{baseURL}}/api/library
 - Method: POST
 - Additional headers:
     - X-CSRF-TOKEN: csrf token which authorizes POST requests.
-Has to be defined manually if using testing APIs like Postman
+Has to be defined manually if using testing APIs like Postman.
 - Body:
     - "title": (required) Title of the book
     - "author": (required) Author of the book